iweld/sql_portfolio_tutorial/README.md

 - [Markdown Tutorial](https://www.markdowntutorial.com/)
 - [Markdown Guide](https://www.markdownguide.org/getting-started/)

 #### What about icons/emoji's?
 Can I also add them to my file to give it a little more style?
+Where can I find them?

 Sure, just use the [Github Emoji Picker](https://github-emoji-picker.rickstaa.dev/) or check out this [Github repository](https://gist.github.com/rxaviers/7360908).

+#### Is there an easy way to practice without having to download anything?

-You can also practice using Markdown with an online, in-browser WYSIWYG editor.
+You can practice using Markdown with an online, in-browser WYSIWYG editor.
 This will allow you to easily create a Markdown file and see the rendered results in real-time.

 [StackEdit.io](https://stackedit.io/)